kealyn/MusicFinder/README.md

 [to be written]

-However, hash values by themselves are not enough to identify a specific rhythm, we need to store the correct order of them.
+However, hash values by themselves are not enough to identify a specific rhythm, we need to store the correct order of them, i.e. time dimension.

+[csv format of fingerprints]

 ## Recognition

 [to be written]

 ## Performance

+Testing dataset: 68 songs in mp3 extension.
+Sampling rate: 44100 Hz.

+[fingerprint ditribution here]

+Total number of fingerprints: 839,765.
+Hash library size 67 MB.

+[for a particular song, print the matching distribution]

 [to be written, original song vs microphone vs additive noise]